Discover Samsung Summer Sale: The best deals on Samsung 'The Frame' and more smart TVs

 Our most popular TV: 65" Samsung "The Frame" QLED 4K TV 2022, $1,700 (reduced from $2,000)

 If you're still watching an older TV, you may want to consider upgrading in time for summer.
 Newer TVs can provide an improved watching experience with 4K or 8K resolution and advanced OLED technology.
 We -- and CBS Essentials readers -- really like Samsung's 'The Frame" television.
-It has a brilliant, crisp 4K picture, and when it's not in use, it blends in to your living room space as a framed piece of art.
+It has a matte screen with a brilliant, crisp 4K picture.
+And when it's not in use, it blends in to your living room space as a framed piece of art.
 It's the perfect choice for a family that wants a big TV, but doesn't want a television to be the focal point of a room.

 Whether you want a high-end art TV or the best budget TV you can get, the Discover Samsung summer sale is a great opportunity to upgrade to a new TV at a fantastic price.
 Keep reading to explore the best Discover Samsung TV deals.
 But don't delay -- this Samsung sale only runs through the end of the week.